 The best shopping mall in the city is located in the former brewery.
 It’s literally called Stary Browar which in Polish means Old Brewery.

-The Best Tourist Attraction of Poznan Are Billy Goats
+The Best Tourist Attraction of Poznan Is Billy Goats

 Two billy goats are hidden in the clock of Poznan’s Town Hall (Ratusz).
 Every day at midday they are coming out and start a little fight by head butting.
 Why?
 Here is the legend:

-After the Great Fire, the Poznan’s Town Hall with a clock was rebuilt.
+After the Great Fire, Poznan’s Town Hall with a clock was rebuilt.
 It was the occasion for celebrating.
-The feast was supposed to be prepared by young cook named Pietrek.
+The feast was supposed to be prepared by a young cook named Pietrek.

 He was really excited and he wanted to see everything that was going on at the market square.
-He thought it’s OK to go there for a moment while the meat was roasting.
+He thought it was OK to go there for a moment while the meat was roasting.

-The mayor of the city thought it’s hilarious and he asked the clockmaker to construct a special mechanism that will play this scene every day.
+The mayor of the city thought it was hilarious and he asked the clockmaker to construct a special mechanism that will play this scene every day.